 The Costa Brava makes up a large part of the Spanish region of Catalonia.
 It runs all the way from the French border down to the province of Barcelona.
 One of the Costa Brava’s most famous former residents is the late, eccentric artist Salvador Dali.
 With our charming and knowledgeable guide, Manfredi, we will take in the sights and sounds…and taste all that this region has to offer.

 We’ll be staying right in the heart of exciting Barcelona, just a couple blocks from Plaza Catalunya, considered the city center, the beating heart of the city.
-Plaza Catalunya is where Barcelona’s major tourist attractions are located, including the Gothic Quarter, El Raval, Las Ramblas and La Sagrada Familia
+Plaza Catalunya is where Barcelona’s major tourist attractions are located, including the Gothic Quarter, El Raval, Las Ramblas and La Sagrada Familia.

 A New Perspective of the Amalfi Coast & Naples

-Friday, September 1, 2026 to Saturday, September 12, 2026
+Tuesday, September 1, 2026 to Saturday, September 12, 2026

 Magically suspended between the blue sky and the iridescent colored sea, the Amalfi coast is a beguiling combination of great beauty and gripping drama that is emotionally overwhelming to the senses, evoking everything from immense joy to tears as your senses attempt to absorb the totality of her majesty: coastal mountains plunge into the sea in a stunning vertical scene of precipitous crags, picturesque towns and lush forests.